-We now head straight to the tutorial that will allow almost any iPhone since iPhone 4S to block unwanted callers from calling or texting you.
+We now head straight to the tutorial that will allow almost any iPhone since iPhone 4S to prevent unwanted callers from calling or texting you.
 Even iPhone 3GS can avail this blocking mode regardless of the fact that it doesn’t use iOS 7.

-Blocking Numbers on iOS 7 – 9
+Blocking Numbers Using iOS

-Tap on the symbol and you will have multiple options whether to add the contact to your list, create a new contact, share it or send a message etc.
+Tap on the symbol, and you will have multiple options whether to add the contact to your list, create a new contact, share it or send a message, etc.

 Contacting the iPhone which has Blocked your Number

-When you try to contact an iPhone that has blocked your number, you will hear a single tone and then you will be diverted to record a message.
+When you try to contact an iPhone that has blocked your number, you will hear a single tone, and then you will be diverted to record a message.
 However, the iPhone never rings.
 Neither does the person receive any alerts for the recorded message.
 There is a special block folder in the iPhone where you will be able to find that recorded message.

 Blocking Known Numbers

 The method for blocking known contacts is similar to what we discussed above.
 However, you can block a known contact even before they try and disturb you with a call.
-For example, there is a really annoying friend who you want to avoid and you have mistakenly given your contact number to them.
+For example, there is a really annoying friend who you want to avoid, and you have mistakenly given your contact number to them.